Do you have the right to an opinion?

 Nope, you don’t have the right to an opinion.

 I am not the only one to point this out.
 Philosophy teacher Patrick Stokes writes that he makes a point of telling his students this each year.
 I think he oversteps the mark, saying “You are not entitled to your opinion.
 You are only entitled to what you can argue for.”
 This isn’t quite right.
 It’s possible to form an opinion on adequate grounds without being able to demonstrate to another person that you have adequate grounds.
 Beliefs like “I felt happy yesterday,” “I’m experiencing the redness as I look at this apple,” “other minds exist” and other beliefs would fall into this category.
 So you don’t need to be able to demonstrate the truth of a belief to another person in order to be warranted in holding it.
-But you do need to be warranted in holding it before you can rightly say anything like “I have a right to this opinion.”
+But you do need to be warranted in holding it before you have gained the ability to say “I have a right to this opinion.”
 Evidence may be a broader category than some people realise (Alvin Plantinga, for example, thinks of evidence as only something that you can offer to another person, which I think is too narrow).
 But you need to have it before you’ve got the right to your opinion.
 Your right to hold opinions isn’t a blank cheque, where you have a right in advance to just whatever opinion you settle on.

 There’s a religious angle here, too.
 One of the consequences of believing that the world was created by a personal God is that it creates the possibility that our belief-forming faculties have a proper function, namely the formation of true beliefs.
 That’s what they are for.
 If you don’t believe that there’s a purpose to anything in the world because the world is uncreated, some of this might, admittedly, have less pull.
 Conversely, if you’re convinced, as I am, that we should believe true things and there’s something deeply dysfunctional about always forming false beliefs because of some non-truth aimed goal, then maybe at some point you’ll reconsider your naturalist view of the world.